graphql-devise/graphql_devise/README.md

 authentication unless specified otherwise using the `authenticate: true` option on the field.
 1. `unauthenticated_proc`: This param is optional.
 Here you can provide a proc that receives one argument (field name) and is called whenever a field that requires authentication is called without an authenticated resource.
+By default a `GraphQL::ExecutionError` will be raised if authentication fails.
+This will provide a GQL like error message on the response.

 ### Available Mount Options
 Both the `mount_graphql_devise_for` method and the `GraphqlDevise::ResourceLoader` class